CMPE131-yuh/SeaMail/readme.md

 	- Click on the Chat link on the navigation bar, it will redirect you the Chat Main Page
 	- You can send the message to a recipient by typing their username and click "start a new message thread"
 	- Once you send a message to a new person, it will appear on the request list on the right side of the recipient.
 You can click accept or decline to move it to the message thread
 	- You can start the chat from the message threads on the left side by click enter the chat.
-It will redirect you to the chat room with that username.
+It will redirect you to the chat room with that username, from there you can send message or exit the chat.
 6. Todo List
 	- The todo list can be accessed by clicking the Todo List button on the taskbar.
 From the todo list page, you can add a todo even to your list by filling out the Todo item: box, then clicking the add Todo button.
 These todos can also be removed by clicking the remove todo button for your todo event.
 7. Block